Adventure Thru Inner Space: Miracles from Molecules

 Like many of the WED Enterprises attractions of the 1960s, such as It's a Small World, the Carousel of Progress, and the Enchanted Tiki Room, Walt Disney assigned his staff songwriters, the Sherman Brothers, the task of writing an opening and closing song for the Adventure Thru Inner Space attraction.
 That song was Miracles from Molecules and bridged the ride message of adventure with the Monsanto company's mission statement.

+The Mickey Mouse episode "Down the Hatch" features Donald Duck singing the song in the episode's credits.

 In the Marvel Cinematic Universe-themed Disney Wish family dining experience Avengers: Quantum Encounter, Scott Lang and Hope van Dyne host a demonstration of Pym Particles called "Miracles From Molecules," featuring a new instrumental version of the song.